SuprDewd/www.akc.is/cv.md

 Linear Algebra; Graph Theory (shared responibility); Coding Theory

 **Extracurricular**: Trained the Icelandic math olympiad team in 2007 and 2009.
-Referee for The Baltic Way mathematical contest, 2010.
+Referee for The Baltic Way mathematical contest in 2010.

 ## Teaching experience at University of Kalmar